-Here we provide tips on the best breast feeding positions including lying down or sitting in a chair, with advice on underarm positions and other breastfeeding tips.
+Here we provide tips on the best breast feeding positions including lying down or sitting, with advice on underarm positions and other breastfeeding tips.

 The way that you hold your baby (positioning) will make it more or less easy for your baby to feed effectively.
 There are lots of different positions for breastfeeding so try different positions and see what feels most comfortable for you and allows your baby to get just the right mouthful of breast to feed effectively and easily.

 "You'll need to be comfortable and so will your baby, to make sure they can feed easily."

 Watch our video for tips on holding your baby in the right position to breastfeed.

 If you are having problems breastfeeding, or with latching or attachment, your midwife or a breastfeeding counsellor can help you get comfortable in one or more of the best breastfeeding positions described in this article.

 Whatever nursing positions you use, your baby will feed better if she is calm.
 Holding her against you, talking to her or perhaps wrapping her securely in a towel or shawl may help if she needs to be calmed.
 Later she may want to have her hands free to touch and stroke your breast.

 It helps to hold your baby really close, her whole body towards you, her back and head in a straight line.
 If you line up her nose so that it’s level with your nipple, she will have to tilt her head back slightly when she latches on in order to get a good mouthful.
 Your baby will prefer to be able to move her head freely when she is feeding.
 She also needs to open her mouth really wide to attach well.